CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    ![](.././media/04.png)

-     > Note: Wait for 5 mins before performing the next step
+     > **Note**: Wait for 5 mins before performing the next step

-     > **More information** - Once you execute the above command, the manifests in your forked repository provision a few namespaces, deploy workloads, and provide some team-specific configuration.
+     > ```**Info**``` - Once you execute the above command, the manifests in your forked repository provision a few namespaces, deploy workloads, and provide some team-specific configuration.
 Using this repository with GitOps creates the following resources on your kubernetes cluster:

      > *Namespaces*: cluster-config, team-a, team-b